vgurianov/srt/docs/index.md

 1.2.
 Analysis Model
 The analysis model is a simulation model.
 It is an ontology of mechanical motion.
 This semantic net define follow concept:
-		1.1.
-Synchronization (Minkowsky metric)
+		- Synchronization
-		1.2.
-Motion and Interaction
+		- Motion and Interaction
-		1.4.
-Measurements
+		- Measurements
-We present class and communication diagrams, and model in pseudo-code C++
+We present class diagrams and communication diagrams, and pseudo-code C++.

 1.3.
 Design Model
-Design model as Python
+Design model developed for Python.

 ## 2. Package API
 2.1.
 Overview is a component diagram.